 Cataract extraction is now the most common surgery performed in the United States.
 It removes a cloudy human lens (cataract) and replaces it with an implanted clear lens that is typically better but thinner than the cataract.
 Because cataract extraction reduces the lens volume, thereby increasing the vitreous cavity volume, it may hasten vitreous movement and floater development in some patients.
 Or with improved vision after cataract extraction, one might actually see existent floaters better, so that they paradoxically become more bothersome.

 The sudden appearance of new floaters should be investigated to rule out retinal tears that could lead to retinal detachment.
 But chronic, extensive floaters can be cleared by removing the vitreous gel (vitrectomy), since clear aqueous fluid automatically takes its place inside the post-vitrectomy eye.
-A detailed description of our technique of safest possible vitrectomy (Vitreous Opacity Vitrectomy, VOV), with a safety profile similar to cataract extraction, is now being submitted for peer review and publication.
-It will then be linked to this website.
+A detailed description of our technique of safest possible vitrectomy (Vitreous Opacity Vitrectomy, VOV), with a safety profile similar to cataract extraction, was published in Clinical Ophthalmology on June1, 2022.

 Since my treatment of DVS patients began in 1994, I’ve collected the stories appearing below, written by DVS sufferers at my request, to help assess the need for vitrectomy.
 At that time the risks and morbidity of vitrectomy were substantially greater than currently, justifying intervention in only the most severe floater cases – such as those presented in our video that won the Buckler award at the 2007 annual meeting of the American Society of Retina Specialists.